clarencewxl/swSpTRSV/README.md

 nohup ./total_run.sh &

 Note: Use bjobs to check whether the jobs finish or not.
+Each job will product a new file in the subdirectory 'results' in the current directory.

 - The referenced performance results are listed in the file 'ref_SwSpTRSV' in the current directory.

-Note: It will take about 3 hours to run all the benchmarks.
+Note: There are totally $2057$ works and will cost about 2 hours.
+As works can be currently done using different processors, depending on the task-schedule system, you do not need to wait for finishing all the works and can compare any work's result with the referenced result as long as it is finished.